-In the Opini of Sali Susiana's previous research, handling violence against women in cases of domestic violence and trafficking is still a major problem in East Java Province.
-Some of the obstacles that occur in policy implementation in East Java are the falsification of the identity of victims of violence, so that the handling of cases is not complete (Susiana, 2013).
+Sali Susiana's previous research, handling violence against women in cases of domestic violence and trafficking is still a major problem in East Java Province.
+Some of the obstacles that occur in policy implementation in East Java are the falsification of the identity of victims of violence, so that the handling of cases is not complete [2].
 Apart from cases of domestic violence, sexual violence can also occur in the workplace.
 This is confirmed in LR.Offerman and Malamut's research, that sexual harassment against women must first be put from a gender perspective.
-Gender sensitive leaders do not tolerate sexual harassment in the workplace and the harasser will be subject to sanctions (Offerman & Malamut, 2002).
+Gender sensitive leaders do not tolerate sexual harassment in the workplace and the harasser will be subject to sanctions [3].

-According to Sri Kurnianingsih, explaining that institutionally, gender issues must become an inseparable part of other problems (Kurnianingsih, 2003).
+According to Sri Kurnianingsih, explaining that institutionally, gender issues must become an inseparable part of other problems [4].
 Meanwhile, according to Rudi Handoko, also stated that 95% of the violence that occurs, the victims are women.
 Behind acts of violence against women in any sphere, which is the main cause is the historical imbalance of the pattern of power relations between men and women.
-Fiana Dwiyanti described the forms of violence that occurred in the Civil Service Police Unit Office of the Special Capital Region of Jakarta, where there were differences in the relationship between women and men (Dwiyanti, 2014).
+Fiana Dwiyanti described the forms of violence that occurred in the Civil Service Police Unit Office of the Special Capital Region of Jakarta, where there were differences in the relationship between women and men.
+[5].
+Policy implementation is an activity so that a policy can achieve its objectives by issuing valid directions from a policy.
+In implementing the policy, there are two choices of steps, namely, directly implementing it in the form of a program or through the formulation of the offspring of the policy [6].
+Meanwhile, the policy implementation stage can be characterized and distinguished from the policymaking stage.
+On the one hand, policy-making is a process that has a bottom-up logic, in the sense that the policy process begins with the delivery of aspirations, requests or support from the community [7].
+Grindle states, implementation is a general process of administrative action that can be investigated at a specific program level [8].
+Meanwhile, Van Meterdan Hom stated that policy implementation is an action taken by the government and the private sector, both individually and as a group, w hich is intended to achieve goals in a policy [9].